DanielSharp01/MAVApp/README.md

 ## MySQL table structure and static Station data

-Is contained in the tables.sql file in the root of the repository.
+Is contained in the `tables.sql` and `data.sql` file in the root of the repository.

-## About the rewrite
+## Tasks

-It has become apparent that new conditions in the development of the application warrant a somewhat of a rewrite/code review phase.
-These are the tasks to do:

-- [x] Rewrite SVG Library
+- [x] Rewrite projection and GPS math
-- [x] Code review on projections (previously known as Map)
-- [x] Get lines from .kmz file into the database
-- [x] Line - Station graph as static data
-- [ ] Data Access Layer rewrite
+- [x] Data Access Layer
-- [ ] Database designed around partial information
-- [ ] MAVAPIParser - parsing tabular data
+- [ ] MAVAPIParser - parsing tabular HTML data
-- [ ] MAVAPIParser - line mapping
+- [ ] Line mapping trains to the Station Graph
-- [ ] Selective API update (update whatever we can from any API)
+- [ ] Selective API update (update whatever we can from any MÁV API)

-## Discovery favor own data

-In the new version of the API I also want to favor storing instead of querying at the cost of querying more in down time.
-For this we will need some sort of RequestScheduler.

-- [ ] RequestScheduler
+- [ ] RequestScheduler (to avoid requesting too much at the same time)
 - [ ] Discovery algorithm (mostly experimentation)

-## **Current Task:** Data Access Layer rewrite:

-- [ ] Database.{Table/Object name}Mapping classes to actually do the mapping
-- [ ] For more complex mappings DTOs to Domain objects